bitzesty/vigilion-ruby/README.md

 ## Usage

-`Vigilion::File` class has two methods:
+`Vigilion` class has two methods:

- * `check_from_url` which accepts URL to remote file as argument and returns scan job status
+ * `scan_url(identifier, url)` which accepts URL to remote file as argument and returns scan job status
- * `check_status` which accepts job UUID as argument and returns information about job status
+ * `check_status(identifier)` which accepts job UUID as argument and returns information about job status

 (c) 2015 BitZesty Ltd.